Generic Name: verapamil (oral) (ver AP a mil)

 How should I take verapamil?

 Take verapamil exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

-Do not crush, chew, or break an extended-release verapamil tablet or capsule.
+Do not crush, chew, or break an extended-release tablet or capsule.
 Swallow it whole.

 If you have trouble swallowing an extended-release capsule whole, ask your doctor or pharmacist if it is safe for you to open the capsule and sprinkle the medicine into a spoonful of applesauce to make swallowing easier.
 Swallow this mixture right away without chewing.
 Do not save the mixture for later use.
 Discard the empty capsule.